rakesh-vardan/ta-java-learn/src/main/java/com/learn/home_tasks/Exercises.md

 - Write a program that finds the prime factorization of a number entered by the user.
 For example, if the user enters 36, the program should print `2 * 2 * 3 * 3` as the prime factorization.

+## OOPs:

+### Task 10: Inheritance
+- Create a base class called Shape with properties like color and a method getArea().
+Then, create two derived classes Circle and Rectangle that inherit from Shape.
+Implement the specific logic for calculating the area in each derived class.

+### Task 11: Polymorphism
+- Define an interface called Drawable with a method draw().
+Make the Circle and Rectangle classes from the previous task implement this interface.
+Create an array of Drawable objects and demonstrate polymorphism by calling the draw() method on each object, regardless of whether it's a circle or rectangle.

+### Task 12: Method Overriding
+- Extend the Shape example by adding a method displayInfo() in the base class.
+Override this method in both Circle and Rectangle to display information specific to each shape.
+Create instances of both shapes and call the displayInfo() method on each.

+### Task 13: Abstract Class
+- Introduce an abstract class called Vehicle with common properties like brand and an abstract method start().
+Create two concrete classes, Car and Motorcycle, that extend Vehicle and implement the start() method in their own way.

+### Task 14: Interface and Inheritance
+- Create an interface Eatable with a method consume().
+Implement this interface in a class Fruit.
+Then, create a class Apple that extends Fruit.
+Implement the consume() method in both Fruit and Apple classes.